Hjorth parameters: Hjorth Activity

-The activity parameter represents the signal power, the variance of a time function.
+In the activity parameter represents the signal power, the variance of a time function.
 This can indicate the surface of power spectrum in the frequency domain.
 This is represented by the following equation:

 Where y(t) represents the signal.

 Hjorth Mobility

 The mobility parameter represents the mean frequency or the proportion of standard deviation of the power spectrum.
 This is defined as the square root of variance of the first derivative of the signal y(t) divided by variance of the signal y(t).

 Hjorth Complexity

 The Complexity parameter represents the change in frequency.
 The parameter compares the signal's similarity to a pure sine wave, where the value converges to 1 if the signal is more similar.